Welcome to Region IV!

 Rocky Vista Univ.
 College of Osteopathic Medicine (RVU-COM)

-RVU-COM is located in Parker, CO just south of Denver.
-A fun fact about our school is we are the first school in the country to utilize a cut suit, which allows for realistic surgical simulations.
-RVU-SOMA’s big yearly event is the National Outreach for Diversity, which details about can be found below.
+RVU-COM is located in Parker, CO, just south of Denver.
+We are the first school in the country to utilize a cut suit, which allows for realistic surgical simulations.
+RVU-SOMA’s big yearly event is the National Outreach for Diversity, but we also host NOD events and charity fundraisers for the St.Baldrick’s Foundation for Childhood Cancer.
+Most recently, in March-April of 2020 we raised over $500 for Help Colorado Now, an emergency aid relief organization for Denver citizens affected by the COVID-19 pandemic.

 Univ. of the Incarnate Word School of Osteopathic Medicine (UIWSOM)